WebOrigami/docs/src/eg/intro.md

 THIS IS INPUT FROM THE SHELL
 ```

 The result of the `stdin` function will be the complete standard input fed to the `eg` command.
+This lets you pipe data to a JavaScript function that accepts a simple argument instead of needing specialize the function specifically to read data from the console.

 ## Writing output to a file